kevinpirola/pogobot/README.md

 ##Installation and run
 To run the application on your laptop there are a variety of pre-requisite that you need to fulfill.
 ###Operative System
-This guide is intended for OSX user (Apple) or Linux users (teste on Ubuntu14 and Centos7).
-Sorry windows user, your days are over, you will need to figure yourself how to deal with this configuration.
+This guide is intended for OSX users (Apple) or Linux users (teste on Ubuntu14 and Centos7).
+Sorry windows users, your days are over, you will need to figure yourself how to deal with this configuration.
 ###GIT
 The project is of course on GitHub, so you will need to install Git on your machine.
 Apple users will thank Steve, for the Mac is shipped with Git pre-installed.